caffeine93/nightfirespy/README.md

 to get the number of ticks of system uptime.
 It then verifies whether the heartbeat was ever sent previously and if not, it immediately sends one (this is done when the gameserver is started).
-On the other hand, if a heartbeat was sent previously, it will wait for 30000ms, or simply three seconds, before sending another one.
+On the other hand, if a heartbeat was sent previously, it will wait for 30000ms, or simply 30 seconds, before sending another one.
 This answers our question on which period of heartbeats to master shall be expected.

 Once the master receives the heartbeat, it issues a '\status\' packet back to the gameserver's